 The value of using a heavier test lead core line saving it from hangups.
 36lb

 I know it was insane to go fishing on a holiday weekend but my crew was anxious to get on the water.
 We started at Vanns Tavern prepping our rods for Downline fishing with Blueback Herring.
 We had a couple dozen in the bait tank ready to be deployed.
 We decided to head into Two Mile creek staying in at least 40′ of water.
 We only saw one other boat around 7:30.
 It looked like a guide trip.
 They too were searching.
-While explaining a few key points about how to keep the boat in the center of the creek by following the pointer on the GPS, I handed to trolling motor remote to Willie so that he could keep us straight while searching for fish on the sonar.
+While explaining a few key points about how to keep the boat in the center of the creek by following the pointer on the GPS, I handed the trolling motor remote to Willie so that he could keep us straight while searching for fish on the sonar.
 Willie was new to a Sonar screen so he was asking questions about some of the marks on the screen.
 After a brief explanation I noticed that the GPS screen was showing that we were in twenty feet of water which is where we didn’t want to be.
 As we were moving back to our target depth of at least 40′ we came up on spaghetti.
 There were fish abounding everywhere but only from 12′ to 18′ deep.

 We immediately put the trolling motor on Anchor and deployed four Downlines.
 Within seconds our rod tips were dipping down and it was FISH ON.